Growing Indonesia – a Triangular Approach (GITA) integrates business – university collaboration, graduate entrepreneurship and enterprise creation.

-Our work is aimed at embedding entrepreneurship education into University curricula and at creating Growth Hubs across Indonesia.
+The Growing Indonesia – a Triangular Approach (GITA) project is creating a growing network of Growth Hubs across Indonesia aimed at embedding entrepreneurship education into University curricula and providing support services to local entrepreneurs and start-up businesses.
 These hubs are physical spaces with an incubation facility for cultivating innovation and exploiting new ideas applied to the local and regional economies.

 Why does the EU support entrepreneurial capacity building in Indonesia?